percona/percona-everest-backend/docs/process/GIT_AND_GITHUB.md

 ## Reviewing Pull requests

-1. Ensure description of PR communicates problem that it solves and there's needed information to get context (ticket, description)
+1. Ensure the description of PR communicates the problem that it solves and there's needed information to get context (ticket, description)
 2. Ensure unit/integration tests are added
-3. Be polite and ask questions instead of suggesting solutions.
+3. Be polite, elaborate when you're proposing a different solution, or ask questions.
 E.g. Why did you decide to use x instead of y?
 4. Explain clearly why PR needs to address changes (security concerns, code quality, lack of tests coverage, any other reason)
 5. Be humble.
 Learn from others